taosdata/taos_odbc/README.md

 * macOS
   ```
   Note:
-  Since 3.1.x.x, it seems TDengine OSS macOS port is not fully tested by TDengine, please be kindly noted
+  Since TDengine 3.1.x.x, it seems TDengine OSS macOS port is not fully tested by TDengine, please be kindly noted
   ```
 * Windows
   ```